The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

-which is the Dirac equation presented in its two component form.
+which constitute the Dirac equation in its two-component form.

-In the paper [5] this equation was introduced in more attractive and compact 4-component spinor form.
-Nevertheless. the first group-theoretical derivation of Van der Waerden was very useful.
-The influence for Sakurai, Ryder and the version of Kramers derivation, unfortunately, presented in an article form only in the year 1935 is evident.
-Note that Kramers in [14] referred to the Van der Waerden in his publication.
+In~\cite{Real-5} this equation was introduced in a more attractive and compact 4-component spinor form.
+Nevertheless{,} the first group-theoretical derivation of Van der Waerden was very useful.
+Its subsequent influence on Sakurai, Ryder, and Kramers is evident.
+We reiterate that Kramers in~\cite{Real-14} referred to Van der Waerden.